The Evolution of the Ideal Body Type

 Later, two “ideals” were combined, and in the magazines appeared an image of a woman with voluminous body and a narrow waste.

-The Modern Body Image: The Impact of Magazines and Social Media
+Modern Body Image: As per Magazines and Social Media

-We’ve seen the social media promoting an equal size of bust and hips (athletic woman).
-Then with the growing popularity of Kim Kardashian larger hips became an obsession.
-Recently everyone has been into the so called “guitar” or “hourglass” shape with its super narrow waste.
+We’ve seen social media promoting an equal size of bust and hips (athletic woman).
+Then, with the growing popularity of Kim Kardashian larger hips became an obsession.
+Recently, everyone has been into the so-called “guitar” or “hourglass” shape, characterized by its super-narrow waist.

-Clothes sizes are designed, based on the current “normal” body type stereotypes, which has an additional impact on a woman’s self-image.
-It may be quite depressing to shop for a set of clothes when only top or bottom fits all the time, or when you need to buy clothes in a large or an extra large section.
-Tight style of clothing also makes you change it every time you gain or lose a few pounds, as well to be aware of every inch and “fold” of your body.
-This in itself make you feel inadequate.
-Many women evaluate themselves through comparison with small sizes, BMI charts, as well as the “perfect” bodies images on the screen.
+Clothes sizes are designed based on the current “normal” body type stereotypes, which has an additional impact on a woman’s self-image.
+It can be frustrating to shop for a set of clothes when only the top or bottom fits, or when you need to buy clothes in a large or extra-large size due to having wide hips.
+A tight style of clothing additionally requires you to change it every time you gain or lose a few pounds, as well as to be aware of every inch and “fold” of your body.
+This in itself can make you feel inadequate.
+Many women evaluate themselves through comparison with small sizes, BMI charts, and the “perfect” body images on the screen.

-As you see, first various artists, then magazines, and now social media and clothes industry greatly contributed to the women’s figure ‘standards’.
-Many women bought and are still buying into it.
-The slim body image originated a growing pandemic of eating disorders, as well as a host of other health problems (now and in the past).
-Now it started impacting young people and even children.
+First artists, then magazines, and now social media and the clothes industry greatly predetermine the women’s figure ‘standards’.
+Many women have bought into this and continue to do so.
+The slim body image originated a growing pandemic of eating disorders, as well as a host of other health problems.
+Recently, it has begun to impact young adults, adolescents, and even children.

 Body Image and Children: The Growing Pandemic of Eating Disorders

-• According to a research nearly 1/3 of American children aged 5 to 6 choose a thinner body or bigger on when asked to choose the “normal one”, and by the age of 7 one if 4 children gets engaged in some kind of dieting behaviour.
+• According to research, nearly 1/3 of American children aged 5 to 6, when asked to choose the “normal body,” choose a thinner body over a bigger one.
+By the age of 7, one in four children becomes engaged in some form of dieting behaviour.

-• Twenty-four percent of children 3 to 5 suffer with body image issues .
+• Twenty-four percent of children aged 3 to 5 suffer from body image issues.

-• Among a sample of 6,411 South Africans 15 and older, 45.3% reported being generally dissatisfied about their body size, according to a study published in the journal BMC Public Health in 2015 .
+• According to a study published in the journal BMC Public Health in 2015, among a sample of 6,411 South Africans 15 and older, 45.3% reported being generally dissatisfied with their body size.

 • Between 1999 and 2006, hospitalizations for eating disorders in the US spiked 119% among children under age 12.

-Unfortunately, there the social environment dictates to us one-for-all weight standards, and, sadly, our children get into this trap, too.
+Unfortunately, the social environment dictates one-for-all weight standards to us, and, sadly, our children fall into this trap as well.
 There is no “ideal weight” number and has never been.
-People come in all shapes and sizes that are beautiful.
+People come in all shapes and sizes, and they are all beautiful.